 This crèche opened in the township of Masiphumelele almost 20 years ago by an inspirational township resident who was committed to keeping her community’s children safe while their parents went out to earn a living.
 Masiphumelele means “we will succeed” in the local Xhosa language, which is certainly the case for the +70 children the crèche looks after today.
 Aged between 3 and 6, the children who attend this crèche have days filled with fun lessons to help them prepare for ‘big school’, and receive two nutritious meals each day.

 While the crèche is run by its passionate founder and some paid staff, the children attending need some extra attention to help them get the best out of their days.
 This is where volunteers play a vital role.
 By teaching, playing and giving these underprivileged children some extra attention during your volunteering experience, you really can help them go further in life.

-Minimum age 18, good knowledge of English, travel insurance, police check certificate.
+Minimum age 18, good English language skills, foreign travel insurance, police clearance certificate

 Donation to the project

 We support you with a lot of information before departure

 24 hours emergency care

 Vaccinations (information from the Federal Foreign Office or a tropical institute)